 Now change your aperture back to what it was before (smallest number), but this time, decrease your shutter speed to a much smaller number.
 In my example, I will set my shutter speed to 4 (quarter of a second) from 125.
 Take another picture.
 Now your image should be overexposed and some parts of the image should appear too bright.
 What happened this time?
 You let your lens pass through all the light it can gather without blocking it, then you let your sensor gather more light then it needs by decreasing the shutter speed.
 This is a very basic explanation of how aperture and shutter speed play together.

 So, when does ISO come into play and what does it do?
 So far, we kept the ISO at the same number (200) and didn’t change it.
 Remember, ISO means sensor brightness.
 Lower numbers mean lower brightness, while higher numbers mean higher brightness.
 If you were to change your ISO from 200 to 400, you would be making the photo twice as bright.
 In the above example, at aperture of f/3.5, shutter speed of 1/125th of a second and ISO 200, if you were to increase the ISO to 400, you would need half the time to properly expose the image.
 This means that you could set your shutter speed to 1/250th of a second and your image would still come out properly exposed.
 Try it – set your aperture to the same number you wrote down earlier, use a shutter speed that is twice as fast, then change your ISO to 400.
 It should look the same as the first image you took earlier.
-If you were to increase the ISO to 800, you would need to again double your last shutter speed from 1/250 to 1/500.
+If you were to increase the ISO to 800, you would need to again use a shutter speed that’s twice as fast, from 1/250 to 1/500.